amanda132/W4111Notes/normalization.md

 For the above example, if we perform A+ (A closure), we would get ABC, giving us all of the attributes of relation R. Therefore, A is certainly a key for this relation.

-Keys: A

-Attributes used for keys: A

-Attributes not used for keys: B, C
+Keys: A; Attributes used for keys: A; Attributes not used for keys: B, C

 # V. Normal Forms